-In this project kindly supported by PepsiCo Foundation, we have teamed up with the Self-Employed Women’s Association (SEWA) to identify the needs of the community of Ahmedabad in India, and to implement a SoCCs project for improvement.
-This area was previously characterized by widespread viral and water-borne diseases, a lack of awareness regarding cleanliness and hygiene, and a significant percentage of children not attending school or any type of educational instruction.
-To combat all of this, program participants earn SoCCs for waste management, attending medical camps, and sending school-aged children to classes if they had not previously been attending school.
+Thanks to a generous grant from PepsiCo Foundation, we teamed up with the Self Employed Women’s Association (SEWA) to identify the needs of the community of Ahmedabad in India, and to implement a SoCCs project for improvement.
+This area was previously characterized by widespread viral and water borne diseases, a lack of awareness regarding cleanliness and hygiene, and a significant percentage of children not attending school or any type of educational instruction.
+To combat all of this, program participants earn SoCCs for waste management, attending medical camp, and sending school-aged children to classes if they had not previously been attending school.
 SoCCs are then redeemed for organic groceries, stationery supplies, and home improvement materials.
 As a result of the SoCCs program in Ahmedabad, the local government has noticed improvements in the appearance of the neighborhood and is now supporting the initiative.
-In addition, members of surrounding communities are also observing the benefits of the SoCCs program and have shown interest in joining.
+In addition, members of surrounding communities are also observing the benefits of the SoCCs program and have showed interest in joining.